-On each jam track below, notice how I first take the time to analyze the rhythm and chords of the track.
+On each jam track below notice how I first take the time to analyze the rhythm and chords of the track.
 This is an absolutely crucial step that you want to get down cold.
 The rhythm and chords will unlock the soloing and improvisation possibilities.

-Work on what you know best at first, and then move into the more advanced techniques.
+Work on what you know best at first and then move into the more advanced techniques.
 Don't overwhelm yourself.
-Remember with major key blues there are many lead avenues to choose from, so explore them all, get creative, and see what sounds best to your ears.
-Start simple with the easy licks as we teach on the DVD, and leave lots of space and build as you go along.
+Remember with major key blues there are many lead avenues to choose from, so why not explore them all, get creative, and see what sounds best to your ears.